thost96/home-assistant.io/source/_integrations/solaredge_modules.markdown

 The integration fetches energy production for the past 7 days every 12 hours and inserts the data into statistics.

-To set up the integration you need your username/password that has access to the [SolarEdge web portal](https://monitoring.solaredge.com/).
-You also need the site ID which you can get from the URL once you log-in, e.g. `1234` for `https://monitoring.solaredge.com/solaredge-web/p/site/1234/`
+To set up the integration, you need a username and password with access to the [SolarEdge web portal](https://monitoring.solaredge.com/).
+You also need the site ID, which you can get from the URL once you log in (for example, `1234` from `https://monitoring.solaredge.com/solaredge-web/p/site/1234/`).

 {% include integrations/config_flow.md %}